HunterKane/Covid-19-Vaccination-Progress-Analysis-/README.md

 # Covid-19-Vaccination-Progress-Analysis-

-## Motivation
+## Inspiration

-Track COVID-19 vaccination in the World, answer instantly to your questions:
+- What vaccines are used and in which countries?
+- What country is vaccinated more people?

-- Which country is using what vaccine?
+- What country is vaccinated a larger percent from its population?
 - In which country the vaccination programme is more advanced?
 - Where are vaccinated more people per day?
 But in terms of percent from entire population ?
+- In which month the number of people who vaccinated is most?
+- How many people are fully vaccinated (country wise)?

 ## Dictionary